Budgets

 - The system has 5 cost centres

-The creation process generates 2 x 3 x 5 = 30 budget entries.
-If "Per Period" is checked and you have 12 monthly periods, it generates 30 x 12 = 360 entries.
+Creating entries produces 2 x 3 x 5 = 30 budget records.
+If "Per Period" is checked and you have 12 monthly periods, that becomes 30 x 12 = 360 records.

 Tip: Start with annual entries (Per Period unchecked) unless you need monthly budget tracking.
-You can always break down annual budgets into periods later.
-Generating too many entries makes the budget harder to manage.
+Generating too many entries makes the budget harder to manage, and entries can be broken down into periods later if needed.

 Editing Budget Amounts

-Budget entries appear as records in the Budget Totals query:
+Budget entries appear as records on the Budget Records screen, reached via the Budget Totals menu item:

-Click an entry to edit it and set the budget amount, custodian, and notes.
+Click an entry to open it and set the budget amount, custodian, and notes.
+A separate Create Budget Total button on this screen creates a single ad-hoc budget total record outside the slot-based generation process described above.

 Bulk Editing Budget Entries

-For efficiency, use Bulk Update Budget Entries in a Single Edit to update multiple budget amounts at once rather than editing each entry individually.
+For efficiency, select multiple rows on the Budget Records grid, open Budget Actions, and choose Bulk Update Budget Entries in a Single Edit to update several budget amounts at once rather than editing each entry individually.
 This is particularly useful when:

 - Setting initial budget amounts across many entries